A group of rappers seek to get rich quick.

 “When I was your age..”
 Mr Green began.
 Gary tuned out.

-Gary was the focus of the group.
+He was the focus of the group.
 It was he who sang and wrote the words.
-The others were more athletic, their breakdancing skills cool and skilful.
+The others were more athletic, their breakdancing adding a visual element to the group.
 Baz was also in charge of the beats and the sound.
 Sometimes Lee joined in with lyrics and Chuck could play a mean guitar and drums if they needed them.

 They each suggested names until at last, after an hour of disagreements, they settled on ‘Brothers Big.’